EugeniyBurmistrov/docs/docs/plans-and-pricing.md

 | **1 month**                |                  8,928 |              44,640 |               89,280 |
 | **extra packets required** |                      0 |              34,640 |               79,280 |

+[Diagnostic data](/api/mqtt/#diagnostic-data) transfer is unlimited and does not consume packets.

 ## Purchase Extra Packets

 If you need a higher throughput, you can purchase extra packets.
 These packets are used only when you have no free packets left.
 To view prices, refer to the [Pricing](https://cloud4rpi.io/home#pricing) page.